Global Health Research Programmes - Core Guidance

 The NIHR Global Health Research portfolio supports applied health research for the direct and primary benefit of people in low-and middle-income countries (LMICs) on the Organisation for Economic Cooperation and Development’s (OECD) Development Assistance Committee (DAC) list, using UK Aid from the UK government.

 The below core guidance covers the key principles supported by NIHR Global Health Research funding.
-The guidance is structured as to specifically help research teams applying to NIHR Global Health Research programme calls, such as Global Health Research Units, Global Health Research Groups, Research and Innovation for Global Health Transformation (RIGHT) calls, and the Global Health Policy and Systems Research (HPSR) calls.
+The guidance is structured as to specifically help research teams applying to NIHR Global Health Research programme funding calls, such as Global Health Research Units, Global Health Research Groups, Research and Innovation for Global Health Transformation (RIGHT), and the Global Health Policy and Systems Research (HPSR).

 This document should be read in conjunction with each programme’s specific call guidance for details of specific eligibility requirements, scope and remit.